Table of Contents

 Jacob Sacks, Alchemist Kitchen Program Manager, He/Him/His

-Jacob assists with all programs on the administrative side and is a program manager for the Alchemist Kitchen Project.
 Since beginning at Alchemist CDC in 2016, Jacob has played a pivotal role bringing the Alchemist Kitchen project from concept to reality.
 As program manager, he co-facilitates the Alchemist Microenterprise Academy program and works with businesses in the Incubator Program.
 Jacob loves to work with entrepreneurs, see their creative business concepts and eat their delicious creations.
 Outside of work, Jacob is passionate about Red Sox baseball, cooking and travel.

 Damorio Rayford, Commercial Kitchen Coordinator